ajschumacher/ajschumacher.github.io/20150530-practical_mergic_at_odsc/index.md

 *Original image from [Magnolia](http://en.wikipedia.org/wiki/Magnolia_%28film%29) via [Indie Outlook](http://indie-outlook.com/2012/09/19/jeremy-blackman-on-magnolia-pta-0s-1s-and-pink-drink/).*

-> “This happens.
-This is a thing that happens.”

 This is a scene from a movie called Magnolia where it's raining frogs.
-One of the things they say in that movie is that strange things happen, and if you've worked with any variety of data sets, you've probably encountered very strange things.
+One of the things they say in that movie is that strange things happen, and if you've worked with any variety of data sets, you've probably encountered very strange things indeed.
 You need to check everything—including things that you shouldn’t have to check.

-I would like to offer, before I get to what I'm really going to talk about, that it is a serious problem that I can't easily contribute a fix to the DOE data set.
+I would also like to offer, before I get to what I'm really going to talk about, that it is a serious problem that I can't easily contribute a fix to that DOE data set.
 We should expect collaborative checking and editing of data sets to be part of the benefit of open data.

 I don't know of any system currently in existence that does this well.
 We need something in between Wikipedia and GitHub.
 The [dat project](http://dat-data.com/) isn't doing it, at least not yet.
 I like the architecture of [Datomic](http://www.datomic.com/), but it's not quite right either.
 [Wikidata](https://www.wikidata.org/) might be moving in the right direction, but I'm not sure yet.